maxin-dac/maxin-dac/README.md

 - Deploy and configure Azure Monitor
 - Get started with Azure management tasks
 - Get started with identities and access using Microsoft Entra
-- Microsoft Applied Skills: Get started developing agents in Microsoft Foundry
+- Get started developing agents in Microsoft Foundry

 </details>